GoraNetwork/developer-quick-start/README.md

 like a production network would, logging various debugging information to standard output.

+**Warning** do not stop the node.
+You must have your development node up and running to process requests from the example app or from any Gora-enabled apps which you will be developing locally.

 ## Example app

 The example app [example_const.py](https://github.com/GoraNetwork/developer-quick-start/blob/main/example_const.py "Example app on Github")